carolineccarvalho/CompetitiveProgramming/Contents/stl.md

 # STL
-A set of tools (template) available in c++ programming platforms, it's important for you code more quickly, efficiently and in generic way.
+A set of tools (template) available in c++ programming platforms, it's important for a code more quickly, efficiently and in generic way.

 # Why quickly?
 Because there are already implementation of those data structures that you could need to.
 For example: ordering some queue.